-9.1 Funding provided by CMHC is subject to compliance with all relevant and applicable federal and provincial environmental assessment legislation, regulations and policies.
-Funding provided by CMHC is conditional upon CMHC being satisfied that the responsibility of the federal authority and/or authority responsible for impact assessments under the relevant and applicable federal environmental assessment legislation is and continues to be met.
-When a cooperative environmental assessment is required, Alberta and the federal government will continue using agreed upon practices related to environmental assessment, which shall be consistent with the foregoing requirements in this section 9.1.
+9.1 Funding provided by CMHC is subject to compliance with all relevant and applicable federal environmental assessment legislation, regulations and policies and is conditional upon CMHC being satisfied that the responsibility of the federal authority and/or authority responsible for impact assessments under the relevant and applicable federal environmental assessment legislation is and continues to be met.
+CMHC will supply MHRC with a current guideline (including any updates, as necessary) that MHRC will apply and confirm to CMHC in the Claims Form set out in Schedule C.

-10. OFFICIAL LANGUAGES
+10.OFFICIAL LANGUAGES